dldaisy/KFP_CI_samples/mnist/README.md

 - Wait for a seconds.
 Get the endpoints in 'Exposing services'.
 This will be the _HOST_NAME to put in the cloudbuild.yaml file.

 * Set your container registy public
+* Set the gs bucket public for viewers
 * Try a commit to your repo, then you can observe the build process triggered automatically